RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

 ---

   To begin, I needed create what message would be displayed after the **check_winner** function, which was a fairly easy function.
 I just used the knowledge I gained from Day 1 and applied it to the label.
 I learned how to change font, font color, and font size:

    - **lbl.config(text=(TEXT), fg="(COLOR)")** to be put inside the **display_winner** function, so it can be updated on whether the winner is X, O, or a draw.
   - **lbl = tk.Label(root, text="(TEXT)", font=("NAME OF FONT", FONT SIZE))** to be put at the end of everything becuase it's done        once and nothing changes.

   Overall, **display_winner** function was pretty easy and straightforward compared to the functions I've made so far, although the tricky thing about GUIs is that you can't really know if you did everything right until the final product is run.

   For **check_winner()**, I had to create a series of **if-else-elif** statemnts to encapsulate all the possible winning positions comparing each button to the next to check if they are equal, using the button indicies in this format: **buttons[row][column]["text"]**.
 I figrued a comprehensive and compact way to do this was to use a **for loop** and **range()**.
 The had the vague in my head idea but it was annoyingly challenging to implement.
 I would start typing and then think, "Wait, does this make sense?"
 I got a pen and paper and and drew each possible tic-tac-toe combination, and what it would correspond to for the **for loop**/**if statement**.

   I set up the **for loop** with a **range(3)**, and just like rows and columns, the start value is 0.
 The first **if statement** under the **for loop** had the index (i) in the row position, and the second if satement had the index as the column position.
 It's really hard to describe in writing but this ensured that after all three iterations were complete, you would capture each of row/column winning patterns.
 "But that only handles the horizontal/vertical winning positions, what about the diagonals?"
 You may ask.
 Well those were handled with two seperate **if statements** outside of the **for loop**, accounting for the diagonal from left to right and the opposite diagonal from right to left.

   A mistake that I almost made was forgetting to make sure the buttons aren't blank, because technically the **if statements** could be **True** if the buttons were blank but equal.
 To avoid this issue, I placed **and != ""** at the end.

   Also, it's important to not that when using **tkinter**, **"text"** is part of the syntax, because each button or label has a built-in dictionary-like structure that holds different properties, and in this case, **"text"** refers to the text displayed on the button or label.

     Finally for the case of a draw, where no winning position is found, I made a giant if statement with all of the positions not equal to a blank space

-    Next I will work on the smaller details of
+    Next I will work on the smaller details of th T

 ---
 Day 4 (December 13th)
 ---